datasciencecampus/pygrams/docs/tech-report.md

 - DIT: popular terminology on EU Exit consultations

 ## Data and methods
-I the following sections we list the datasets we used as well as methods employed to process thesed data and generate the desired outputs to meet our objectives.
+In the following sections we list the datasets we used as well as methods employed to process these data and generate the desired outputs to meet our objectives.

 #### Data Engineering